 What is Ethereum?

-It’s also referred to as a “world computer”, since the Ethereum platform uses the computing power of the computers connected to its network.
+How does Ethereum work?
+Simply, it’s also referred to as a “world computer”, since the Ethereum platform uses the computing power of the computers connected to its network.
 The information is stored on each computer, or “node”, meaning it’s decentralized and controlled by no one, unlike a traditional database.
 There’s no limit on the number of such computers that can connect to the network.

 The Ethereum platform supports the creation of decentralized applications, or “dapps”, which, not controlled by a third party, store data, transfer assets, and so on.
 They’re resistant to downtime, censorship, and fraud.
 These applications are run by so-called “smart contracts”, which are computer codes.
 (Read about smart contracts here.)